tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 4\45 Configure automapper profiles -Downloading the AutoMapper.Extenssion
--Adding to "MappingProfiles" class a formmember to hold property such as ProductType\Brand as string -Inside "ProductController" HttpGet return Map to transfer data from "Product" to "ProductToReturnDto" holding products as parameter
+Section 4\46 Adding a custome value resolver for automapper -Add ApiUrl with https://localhost:5001/ destination to appsetting.development.json -Adding "ProductUrlResolver" class a formmember to hold source and destination with parameter -Adding another formember to "MappingProfiles" to hold the method point to source and move to destination